Patrick A. McGeehin

 - Public Sector & Government Contracts

 Patrick McGeehin is a Senior Managing Director at FTI Consulting and is based in Rockville, MD, New York City and Miami offices.
-Mr. McGeehin is the Co-Leader (North America), of the Construction Solutions practice of the Forensic & Litigation Consulting segment.
+Mr. McGeehin is the Global Leader of the Construction Solutions practice of the Forensic & Litigation Consulting segment.
 He consults on construction, government contract, and litigation support matters, and provides contract claims assistance and litigation support services relating to the calculation of and approach to damages.
 These damages include breach of contract, lost profits, requests for equitable damages in delay and disruption cases, and fraud-related issues.
 His primary emphasis is in the construction and government contracts industries, although he has experience consulting and testifying in other business sectors.

 Mr. McGeehin provides expert testimony, both in deposition and trial proceedings, in the area of contract disputes and cost accounting matters.
 This testimony has been provided in both court and board forums, including the Maryland State Board of Contract Appeals, the ASBCA, Federal Civilian BCA, NASA BCA, various Circuit Courts and United States District Courts, the U.S. Court of Federal Claims, and the International Court of Arbitration in Geneva, Switzerland.
 He is the accounting editor of “Construction Accounting – A Guide for Attorneys and Other Professionals,” and co-authored a chapter in the book, published by the American Bar Association’s Forum on the Construction Industry.
 He authored a chapter in “The Comprehensive Guide to Lost Profits Damages for Experts and Attorneys,” published by Business Valuation Resources.
 His articles have been published in the American Bar Association's Public Contract Law Journal, the Government Contract Costs, Pricing & Accounting Report, and in the Construction Business Review.